ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 **Preferences:** You can set the default for uploads and/or downloads to High-speed.

-Downloads using Aspera high-speed will incur egress charges.
+Downloads using Aspera high-speed incur egress charges.
 For more information, see the [pricing page](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage).
 {:tip}

 **Advanced Preferences:** You can set bandwidth for uploads and downloads.